 Do you love, love, LOVE working with oracle cards?
 And you’ve been thinking about creating your own deck for a while now?
 And … you’ve been wondering how to go about getting your oracle card deck published once it’s ready?
 If so, this article is for you!

 I remember when I created my first oracle card deck back in 2012/2013, I spent quite a bit of time researching all my options before finding the perfect solution for myself at the time.
-While it’s relatively easy to self-publish a book or audio product these days (thanks to companies like Amazon, IngramSpark, or CD Baby), publishing an oracle card deck is a bit more complex.
+While it’s relatively easy to self-publish books these days (thanks to companies like Amazon or IngramSpark), publishing an oracle deck is more complex.

 Depending on the specific requirements of your project, your resources, budget, and so on, there can be quite a few things to consider.
 And having to put all of the pieces together on your own can feel rather overwhelming.